 Are any of these positive impacts?
 How could you better promote equality?
 How could you improve relations between groups of people?
 Note: If any actions are identified insert these into Part D Are any of these negative impacts?
 How can you reduce/eliminate these?
 Note: If any negative impacts are identified put actions to address these in Part D What evidence has informed this assessment?
 Age Throughout the various policies of the Local Plan there is a focus on generating localised employment, economic and development opportunities; along with a focus on public transport improvements and ensuring that developments increase accessibility for the local community, especially for walking and cycling access.
-This will be particularly beneficial for local residents who do not have the use of private motor vehicles and are more reliant on sustainable transport methods - this includes both younger and older people.
+This will be particularly beneficial for local The Draft Submission Plan has been based on a number of studies informed by information collected by the Council and its partners, which includes data relating to protected characteristics.
+These include the: Housing and Economic Development Needs Assessment, Green Spaces Strategy, Solihull Connected (Transport residents who do not have the use of private motor vehicles and are more reliant on sustainable transport methods - this includes both younger and older people.

 P2 - Maintain Strong, Competitive Town Centres includes a commitment for the council to encourage, through the development management process, a broad age spectrum of residents into the centre to enjoy a wide variety of leisure and entertainment facilities.
-No specific issues identified.
-The Draft Local Plan Review has been based on a number of studies informed by information collected by the Council and its partners, which includes data relating to protected characteristics.
-These include the: Strategic Housing Market Assessment, Strategic Housing and Employment Land Availability Assessment, Green Spaces Strategy, Solihull Connected (Transport Strategy), Sustainability Appraisal, amongst others A scoping of policies has been undertaken to assess the impact on different groups and identify where further assessment required.
-Responses to the consultation will be sought from stakeholders and the community at various stages of the draft Local Plan Review and these will be analysed across different characteristics.

-household compos tion, including more

-single people over pensionable age and

-of households made

-P4 (Meeting Housing

-Needs) and P5 (Pr

-Housing) help to ac

-more homes and m ore choice, because

-of this there is a ne ed for more specialist

-and supported hou

-homes suitable for

-downoizing.

-The shortess of au table bouging for older

-table housing for older

-dged in the plan.
-The

-eds of older people

-are identified within P4 - Meeting

-Housing Needs and P18 - Health and

-Well Being, and "W iden[ing] the range of

-ople and those with

-disabilities through •

-accommodation wh

-needs" is listed as a

-is is "To provide an

-nd variety of homes to

-demand from older

-people and those v

-other needs".
-P4 al so makes reference to

-the need to secure a range of house

-types and sizes to nelp achieve socially

-d communities, which

-nunities.
-"Support[ing]

-the Affordable War

-rd of home insulation

-for older people an

-listed as a specific objective.

-sign Quality makes a

-policy commitment to creating safe and

-uncluttered streets

-le (both physical and

-location), easily ma

-encourage walking

-and cycling and
+The Plan acknowledges changing household composition, including more single people over pensionable age and increased number of households made up of the over 75s.
+P4 (Meeting Housing Needs) and P5 (Provision of Land for Housing) help to address the need for more homes and more choice, because of this there is a need for more specialist and supported housing together with homes suitable for downsizing.
+Policy P4e sets a housing policy for older and disabled people, and requires that all housing is built to at least Category M4(2) (Accessible and Adaptable dwellings) of approved Building Regulations Document and at least 5% of housing on major development sites must be wheelchair user dwellings to M4(3) of the Building Regulations.

+The shortage of suitable housing for older people is acknowledged in the plan.
+The specific housing needs of older people are identified within P4 - Meeting Housing Needs and P18 - Health and Well Being, and "Widen[ing] the range of options for older people and those with disabilities through provision of accommodation which is designed to meet these diverse needs" is listed as a specific objective, as is "To provide an adequate amount and variety of homes to meet the increasing demand from older people and those with disabilities, and other needs".
+P4 also makes reference to the need to secure a range of house types and sizes to help achieve socially balanced and mixed communities, which will benefit all communities.
+"Support[ing] the Affordable Warmth programme to ensure high standard of home insulation for older people and others at risk" is listed as a specific objective.